-Carmel was referred to HIPP after calling 2-1-1 San Diego, a resource run by a local nonprofit that connects San Diegans to information and resources they need.
-An SDHC Housing Specialist spoke with her and assigned a case worker to navigate paying past-due bills and chart a path forward within the program's parameters each month.
+information and resources they need.
+An SDHC Housing Specialist spoke with her With relief comes the chance to pursue and assigned a case worker to navigate her passions as a writer and Facebook live paying past-due bills and chart a path host, and she can be present in the lives of her children without the fear of losing forward within the program's parameters each month. her home.

-When she enrolled in HIPP in October 2022, she was several months behind on her rent and concerned that she might be evicted from her home in the Grant Hill neighborhood, which features photos of her children, vibrant artwork, and clothing racks to hold unique items from a fashion brand founded by her daughter, Esther.
+When she enrolled in HIPP in October For all of it, she's very grateful.
+2022, she was several months behind on her rent and concerned that she might be "There is assistance out there," she said. evicted from her home in the Grant Hill "Someone can help you.
+Housing could neighborhood, which features photos of help you.
+Maybe you don't have to live out her children, vibrant artwork, and clothing there, you know?
+Maybe you don't have to racks to hold unique items from a fashion be homeless if you don't want.
+Here is a brand founded by her daughter, Esther. program.
+You can experience that housing is playing a great role in homeless people's "I believe that's what really eased my lives or nearly becoming homeless.
+You stressed," Carmel said.
+"That's where the can see the program is very, very useful."

-"I believe that's what really eased my stressed," Carmel said.
-"That's where the relief came in the program.
+relief came in the program.
 It really did make

+Spending virtually all of her income on me glad.
+It's changed the whole course of rent and still facing potential eviction my mind and situation and circumstances.
 It's like you can move forward."